benzidane027/benzidane027/README.md

 - 🌱 I’m currently work as odoo devloper at private company
 - 📫 How to reach me **benzidan27@yahoo.com**
-- ⚡ available for freelancer work with:
+- ⚡ available for freelancer i can work with:
   - flutter (mobile app)
   - react (client side)
   - nodeJs (fullstack web )